hpgrahsl/kryptonite-for-kafka/docs/configuration.md

 #### `field_config`

 JSON array listing the payload fields to process.
-Each entry specifies at minimum the field `name`.
+Each entry must at least specify the field `name`.
 Optional per-field overrides for other settings influencing the encryption / decryption behaviour.

 * Example